-Stress hyperglycaemia ratio (SHR) is defined as the ratio of plasma glucose to average glucose derived by HbA1C [(1.59 × HbA1c) – 2.59], where HbA1c is used to estimate average glucose concentration over the prior three months.
-It accounts for acute stress-induced hyperglycaemia and long-standing glycaemic control.
-GLI and SHR are indices which account for premorbid glycaemic control.
-Preliminary reports suggest that SHR may be a better marker of patient outcomes than hyperglycaemia[51].
-In specific patient populations, SHR has been shown to be a predictor of haemorrhagic conversion in acute ischemic stroke and poor outcomes in acute coronary syndrome[52,53].
+Stress hyperglycemia ratio (SHR) is defined as the ratio of plasma glucose to average glucose derived by HbA1C [(1.59 × HbA1c) – 2.59], where HbA1c is used to estimate average glucose concentration over the prior three months.
+It accounts for acute stress-induced hyperglycemia and long-standing glycemic control.
+GLI and SHR are indices which account for premorbid glycemic control.
+Preliminary reports suggest that SHR may be a better marker of patient outcomes than hyperglycemia[51].
+In specific patient populations, SHR has been shown to be a predictor of hemorrhagic conversion in acute ischemic stroke and poor outcomes in acute coronary syndrome[52,53].
 In diabetic patients with sepsis, a high SHR (≥ 1.14) has been shown to be predictive of mortality[45].
 While the exact cut-off value for SHR remains unclear, different SHR definitions have been used in the literature[54].

 SHR1 = fasting glucose (mmol/L)/glycated haemoglobin (HbA1c) (%)